ANeukum/aneukum-list-all-anagrams/README.md

 # Build and run

-This project was created using jdk 1.8 and maven 3.6.0.
+This project was created using Jdk 1.8 and Maven 3.6.0.
 If you have them on path you can run the program using the following commands:

     git clone https://github.com/ANeukum/aneukum-list-all-anagrams.git